SahilYatam/Notion-clone/backend/README.md

 - Architecture: Microservices + DDD

 ## 🚧 Current Status
-Currently building the backend authentication and session services.
+Currently building the backend Notes services.
 Frontend will start soon.

 ## 🤝 Internship
 I'm a self-taught developer looking for a full-stack or backend internship.
 Willing to work unpaid to gain experience.
 Feel free to reach out!